MicrosoftDocs/powerapps-docs/articles/get-started-test-drive.md

 1. Triple-click the text in the label, and then type anything you want.

-## Save and share your PowerApp ##
+## Save and share your app ##
-After you finish developing and testing your PowerApp, share it with other people by saving it to powerapps.com and sending mail that your app is available.
+After you finish developing and testing your app, share it with other people by saving it to powerapps.com and sending mail that your app is available.
 Specify which people can run your app or even customize it to create their own versions.

 1. On the **File** menu, select **App Settings**.